-The Faculty offers tuition in Environmental Health, Agricultural Management, and various health-related disciplines including Clinical Technology, Radiography, Biomedical Technology, Dental Assisting, and Somatology, with specialist fields in most of these disciplines at undergraduate and postgraduate level.
+The faculty offers tuition in Environmental Health, Agricultural Management, and various health-related disciplines, including Clinical Technology, Radiography, Biomedical Technology, Dental Assisting, and Somatology, with specialist fields at an undergraduate and postgraduate level in most of these disciplines.

-National Diploma programmes extend over a three-year period.
-After students have obtained their National Diploma qualification, they may continue with a fourth year of study to obtain the Baccalaureus Technologiae (BTech) degree.
+National diploma programmes extend over a three-year period.
+After students have obtained their national diploma qualification, they may continue with a fourth year of study to obtain the Baccalaureus Technologiae (BTech) degree, or Advanced Diploma: Agricultural Extension (for Agricultural-related disciplines).
 Students can then also consider enrolling for a Magister Technologiae (MTech) degree, and thereafter a Doctor Technologiae (DTech) degree.
+The department of Health Sciences offers a Master of Health Sciences and a Doctor of Health Sciences in Biomedical Technology, Clinical Technology and Somatology.
 Although students will be encouraged to register for their postgraduate studies on a full-time basis after obtaining the BTech degree, such studies can be undertaken on a part-time basis in selected fields of study.

-The Faculty offers attractive opportunities to students to become involved in research programmes at postgraduate level.
-The Centre for Health Sciences, the Unit for Food Safety and Technology, as well as research programmes in Agriculture and Environmental Sciences conduct interesting research projects and render important services to the community.
-The Faculty is fully involved in a variety of community projects.
+The faculty offers attractive opportunities to students to become involved in research programmes at postgraduate level.
+The Centre for Health Sciences, Unit for Drug Discovery Research, the Unit for Food Safety and Technology, as well as research programmes in Agriculture and Environmental Sciences, conduct interesting research projects and render important services to the community.
+The faculty is involved in a variety of community projects.

 National Diplomas: Extended Curriculum Programmes